jmont-dev/ollama-hpp/README.md

 # ollama-hpp
-Modern, Header-only C++ bindings for the Ollama API.
+Modern, Header-only C++11/14/20 bindings for the Ollama API.

 Access the full power of local language models in C++ with just a few lines of code: